Get

 Image Credit: HG-Fotografie, Pixabay

 This breed is known for being extremely loyal, almost to a fault.
-They can be a bit protective of their people, which can lead to some aggression and territorial problems.
+They can be a bit protective of their people, which can lead to fear-based aggression and territorial problems.
 They are known for their big personalities.
 Many have comical traits that set them apart from other breeds.
 Socialization is extremely important for Chihuahuas.
 Otherwise, they can become territorial and aggressive.

-These dogs are generally pretty healthy, but they can be prone to neurological diseases.
+These dogs are generally pretty healthy, but they can be prone to certain neurological diseases.
 They also have problems with their blood sugar due to their small size.
 They need regular meals to prevent complications with hypoglycemia.
-They are also prone to leg problems, though this is much less common than in some other breeds.
+They are also prone to orthopedic leg conditions, though this is much less common than in some other breeds.
 Due to their small size, they are more prone to physical injuries.
 They just aren’t as sturdy as larger breeds.

 12. Greyhound